 Languages: Cantonese, Mandarin

 I was born in Hong Kong, but my family immigrated to San Francisco when I was one year old.
 Growing up, TVB (Hong Kong’s main television broadcasting channel) was a primary staple in my family life and I learned how to speak and read Cantonese through watching Hong Kong television.
 As a child, I always wondered if the images I had of China were faint memories from when I lived there as an infant or if it was something I imagined.
-My first real experience with China didn’t arrive until I was in middle school, but once I landed in Hong Kong’s airport, I knew I had fallen in love with China.
+My first real experience with China didn’t arrive until I was in middle school, but once I landed at Hong Kong’s airport, I knew I had fallen in love with China.

 Even though my area of study is currently bound to the limits of Asia, my love for working with students knows no bounds.
 While in college, I tutored hundreds of students in East Asian history and Mandarin.
-After college I worked several years as a college admissions consultant for a private test prep and college admissions company.
+After college, I worked for several years as a college admissions consultant for a private test prep and college admissions company.
 I also spent a year working in Guangzhou to help Chinese and other foreign students apply to colleges in the United States.
-I am so blessed to be part of the Quest Exchange team because I can continue to combine my passion for learning different cultures and working with students.
+I am so blessed to be part of the Quest Exchange team because I can continue to combine my passion for learning about different cultures and working with students.
 I hope that one day I can work with you to bring your study abroad dream come true.

 Study Abroad Program Manager